anagaev/cv4ue/README.md

 <img src="README_source/ue_00022.png" width=25% height=25%>

-Let us return to BP_CrowdCharacter.
+Let us return to `BP_CrowdCharacter`.
 Actors created by MassEntity system don’t exist at the begging of the simulation/game.
 So, iterating through all objects in the scene and changing their stencil value at the beginning is not a good idea.
 This is the reason why [UnrealGT](https://github.com/unrealgt/unrealgt) doesn’t work with the MassEntity system.
 It seems there are two ways to handle it:
 1. Use MassSpawner from MassEntity system in order to set the stencil value (honestly I tried this approach several times, didn't succeed)
-2. Set the stencil value in ”the constructor” of BP_CrowdCharacter
+2. Set the stencil value in ”the constructor” of `BP_CrowdCharacter`

 As you might have guessed, I’am going to show the second approach.
 Open BP_CrowdCharacter.
 Add a new function, call it SetStencilValue and drop into SetupComponents.
 Open this function and create a Blueprint graph as shown below. ue_00024.
 The logic is pretty simple.
-We get an array of all objects of class BP_CrowdCharacter having been created until the present.
-The length of this array plus one is used as the stencil value of Mesh or Groom Components of the new object of class BP_CrowdCharacter.
+We get an array of all objects of class `BP_CrowdCharacter` having been created until the present.
+The length of this array plus one is used as the stencil value of Mesh or Groom Components of the new object of class `BP_CrowdCharacter`.
 In our case, Skeletal Mesh Components are Bottom, Shoes, Top, Accessory, Body, Face, Hair, Beard, Mustache.

 Return to the ConstructionScript.